-As IT organizations seek to address the entire service delivery lifecycle with AI, many view chatbot technology as just one piece of the puzzle.
+As IT organizations seek to address the entire service delivery lifecycle with AI, many view enterprise chatbots as just one piece of the puzzle.
 Thus, capabilities such as incident assignment, categorization, prioritization and enriching incident records with related knowledge are essential.
 Additionally, IT organizations need the ability to clearly demonstrate the business value of AI.
 This can be accomplished via real-time and predictive trend analytics related to how AI automation is increasing the adoption of employee self-service, reducing support costs and improving customer sat scores.
 These insights also help IT organizations better position themselves for driving successful ESM initiatives.

 Amber Mac’s use of a Graeme Wood quote summed up FUSION 2017 perfectly, “Change has never happened this fast before and will never be this slow again”.
 I’m excited to see what’s in store for FUSION 2018.